Accounting Seed supports accounting for multiple companies in a single instance of Salesforce as long as the companies have the same fiscal year end.

 - Manufacturing Inventory Movement

-- From App Settings, choose Utility Bar, and click the Add button
+- From App Settings, choose Utility Items, and click the Add Utility Item button.

 For example, setting the Ledger to Private will allow you to use the Role Hierarchy to extend permission to anyone in the hierarchy above the record owner.